KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Introduction

 \section{Introduction}

 Pose estimation enables greater flexibility in robotics as new objects can be manipulated without the need for mechanical fixtures or teaching specific robot positions.
 This enables shorter changeover times and faster adaptation to production demands.
 However, the set-up of computer vision algorithms can itself be a very time-consuming task \cite{hagelskjaer2018does}.
 There is, therefore, great interest in pose estimation solutions with simple set-ups.
 Deep learning has allowed learning the specifics of the object and the scenario, thus giving much better performance than human fine-tuning \cite{hodavn2020bop, sundermeyer2023bop}.
-However, collecting the data for training the deep neural networks can be very time-consuming, limiting the usability.
-To avoid this data collection, synthetic data has gained widespread use \cite{hodavn2020bop}.
-But generating large amounts of data, and then training the networks for each new object is computationally expensive and increases set-up time.
-To address these problems, we introduce KeyMatchNet, a neural network built on the principles of reusability.
+However, collecting the data for training the deep neural networks can be very time-consuming, thus limiting the usability.
+To avoid this data collection task, synthetic data has gained widespread use \cite{hodavn2020bop}.
+But generating large amounts of data, and then training the network for each new object is computationally expensive and increases set-up time.
+To address these problems, we introduce KeyMatchNet, a neural network for zero-shot pose estimation.

+A feature of KeyMatchNet is that it only uses depth information and exclude color.
+To the best of our knowledge this is the first colorless zero-shot network for pose estimation.
+The color information is omitted as most industrial objects does not include detailed surface information.
+Thus by omitting color our method is also usable for real industrial use cases.
+This is in contrast to most other methods that, does obtain high scores on benchmark datasets, but are not usable for many real objects.

+Another important aspect of our developed network is reusability.
 The reusability consists of two parts.
-Firstly, rather than training a single model for each object, a zero-shot pose estimation algorithm is built.
-Instead of learning specific features from the object, the network is trained to match keypoints from the object to the scene.
+Firstly, rather than training a single model for each object, a zero-shot pose estimation algorithm is built with a single network for all objects.
+This is accomplished by learning to match keypoints from the object to the scene, instead of learning specific features from the object.
 Thus, the network input is both scene and object information.
 For a novel object, the network can be reused without re-training.
 Additionally, compared with similar methods \cite{gou2022unseen} our network is split into parallel computation of object- and scene-features.
 This allows for pre-computing the object features, giving a significant speed-up at run-time.
-Additionally, if multiple objects are pose estimated the scene feature can be reused.
+Additionally, if different objects are pose estimated the scene feature can be reused.